 - Individual students not associated with a recognized student group are not permitted to reserve classroom space, unless authorized by an academic division to be used for academic purposes.

 Once Student Activities approves an event, contact Special Programs at x4264 to place a room reservation.
 Facilities reservations must be made at least one week prior to the event.
 Only authorized student organizations or advisors may reserve rooms.

 Reservations for the Sandbar may be made through Student Activities, x4201.
 In order to use any of the sound/audio equipment in the Sandbar, an organization must have made arrangements (at least one month in advance) to hire a trained sound-board operator.
 A list of trained sound board operators may be obtained from Student Activities located in the Howard A. White Center.

-All student organizations inviting members of the general public to attend events organized by the student organization are responsible for complying with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 and in so doing, should be prepared to (1) provide information in materials promoting the event regarding requests for accommodation, including contact information for those handling requests for accommodation; (2) ensure that the student organization's budget has accounted for the need to provide accommodations upon request; and (3) make available those accommodations or auxiliary aids, including interpreting services (on their own or in consultation with the University's Office of Disability Services).
-Student organizations are expected to consult with the University's Disability Services offices with questions regarding requests for accommodation, and to obtain referrals for service- providers who may assist in meeting such accommodation requests.
+All student organizations inviting members of the general public to attend events organized by the student organization are responsible for complying with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 and in so doing, should be prepared to (1) provide information in materials promoting the event regarding requests for accommodation, including contact information for those handling requests for accommodation; (2) ensure that the student organization's budget has accounted for the need to provide accommodations upon request; and (3) make available those accommodations or auxiliary aids, including interpreting services (on their own or in consultation with the University's Office of Student Accessibility).
+Student organizations are expected to consult with the University's Office of Student Accessibility with questions regarding requests for accommodation, and to obtain referrals for service- providers who may assist in meeting such accommodation requests.